webzakimbo/bcome-read-the-docs/docs/source/core-concepts/nodes.rst

 Exposed onto any node object - whether reached via CLI navigation, directly through keyed-access, or in custom code from a Registry script -  are the methods provided by the framework (by the menu) and any custom tasks added by you to your Registry (see :doc:`../registry/overview`).

 Your installation's architecture - its interface - is determined directly by how you declare your nodes in your networks.yml file.
-How you do this will determine the application the framework generates for you, and what shared behaviour is inherited by child nodes.
+How you do this will determine the application the framework generates for you, and what shared behaviour or configuration is inherited by child nodes.

 .. note::